red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, too.

 To improve the design, we will hide the implementation details by removing the mapper parameter from the constructor.
-Instead, we create the mapper inside our class or reference a shared, static instance.
+Instead, we create the mapper inside our class.
+Alternatively we could reference a shared, static instance.

 {% highlight java %}
 public class MyService4 {
     private Gson mapper = new Gson();
     private CollaboratorService collaborator;

     MyService4(CollaboratorService collaborator) {
         this.collaborator = collaborator;